mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.18.
 Example of a group-in-a-box custom graph layout created in NodeXL based on ceramic similarity data from the U.S. Southwest/Mexican Northwest ca. AD 1350-1400.

 The group-in-a-box network format is, as far as we are aware, currently only implemented in the [NodeXL](https://www.smrfoundation.org/nodexl/) platform.
 This software package is an add-in for Microsoft Excel that allows for the creation and analysis of network graphs using a wide variety of useful visualization tools.
-To produce a "Group-in-a-box" layout you simply need to paste a set of edge list values into the NodeXL Excel Template, define groups (based on an algorithm or some vertex attribute), and be sure to select "Layout each of the graph"s groups in its own box" in the layout options.
+To produce a "Group-in-a-box" layout you simply need to paste a set of edge list values into the NodeXL Excel Template, define groups (based on an algorithm or some vertex attribute), and be sure to select "Layout each of the graph's groups in its own box" in the layout options.

 For more details on how to use NodeXL see the extensive documentation online.
 There are commercial versions of the software available but the group-in-a-box example shown here can be produced in the free version.